vmware-tanzu/cloud-suitability-analyzer/doc/CSA-UserManual.md

 ## Purpose

-`csa` is built to automatically scan for potential cloud remediation issues (cloud native) and cloud accommodation issues (containerization) embedded in legacy applications.
+`csa` is built to automatically scan for potential cloud remediation issues (`TAS`) and cloud accommodation issues (`TKG`) embedded in legacy applications.
 Currently, rules target Java and .Net, however, any language can be targeted by writing rules that identify patterns for that language or platform.

 `csa` is entirely data driven using rules comprised of patterns that are first written in `yaml` and then compiled in the `csa` command-line executable.
 The rule system is flexible and can scan any type of written text, including source code, configuration files, and xml files.
 Basically, if the file is human-readable text, a rule can be devised that scans the file.